Brain Tumor Treatment

 For many years, neurosurgeons have accomplished the job using a time-intensive approach called functional magnetic resonance imaging (fMRI).
 Patients perform several simple tasks—saying their name or moving an arm, for example—while their brain is repeatedly scanned.
 They have now discovered that resting state fMRI is as useful for precisely mapping all of an individual patient’s critical brain networks: speech, motor control and others in one 15-minute session while the patient lies in the scanner and rests.

 Intraoperative MRI: With the data from the genetic tumor map and the functional MRI, the surgery can commence.
-However, as tumor is removed and cerebrospinal fluid drained, the map becomes inaccurate for tumor margins.
+However, as the tumor is removed and cerebrospinal fluid drained, the map becomes inaccurate for tumor margins.
 That’s where real-time intraoperative MRI (iMRI) comes in to give the surgeons the updated information to complete the surgery accurately.
 They have done well over 1000 iMRI cases, a significant portion of which are gliomas, pituitary skull base tumors, and spinal tumors, including metastases from lung and breast cancers.

 Surgery remains a mainstay treatment for brain tumors, but advances in technology and new clinical trials mean patients have more treatment options—some noninvasive—and quicker recoveries.
 Open surgery with robotic assist may be called for.
 Most skull-based surgery uses a more minimally invasive approach, like laser interstitial therapy or endonasal endoscopy to get to inaccessible tumors.